Consumer medicine information

 This medicine works by stabilising the enzyme that your body produces naturally, so that it can work better to reduce the amount of GL-3 that has accumulated in your cells and tissues.

-• you are allergic to migalastat, or any of the ingredients listed at the end of this leaflet.
+• if you are allergic to migalastat or any of the other ingredients of this medicine (listed under What Galafold® contains)

-Check with your doctor if you are pregnant or intend to become pregnant.
 There is very limited experience with the use of this medicine in pregnant women.
-It is not recommended to use Galafold during pregnancy.
-While taking Galafold you should use effective birth control.
+If you are pregnant, think you may be pregnant, or are planning to have a baby, do not take this medicine until you have checked with your doctor, pharmacist, or nurse.
+It is not recommended to use Galafold® during pregnancy.
+While taking Galafold® you should use effective birth control.

 Fertility